GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

     --project $GOOGLE_CLOUD_PROJECT
 ```

-When the GKE Autopilot cluster is created, we are going to deploy Keda to the cluster.
+When the GKE Autopilot cluster is created, we are going to deploy KEDA to the cluster.
 ```
 kubectl apply -f https://github.com/kedacore/keda/releases/download/v2.5.0/keda-2.5.0.yaml
 ```

-In order for Keda to track the pending messages in the Pub/Sub queue, we need to link the Kubernetes Service Account (KSA) of Keda (keda-operator) to a Google Service Account (GSA) with the permissions to access Google Cloud Monitoring.
+In order for KEDA to track the pending messages in the Pub/Sub queue, we need to link the Kubernetes Service Account (KSA) of KEDA (keda-operator) to a Google Service Account (GSA) with the permissions to access Google Cloud Monitoring.
 ```
 gcloud iam service-accounts create keda-operator --project $GOOGLE_CLOUD_PROJECT
 ```